We developed the NOURISHING framework to highlight where governments need to take action to promote healthy diets and reduce overweight and obesity.

 In 2009, the US Department of Agriculture’s Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) implemented revisions to the composition and quantities of WIC-provided food, and required WIC authorised stores to stock certain healthier products (eg wholegrain bread).

-New York City initiated Shop Healthy NYC (formerly called Healthy Bodegas) in 2005.
+New York City initiated Shop Healthy NYC in 2005 (formerly called Healthy Bodegas).
 The aim of Shop Healthy NYC is to work with communities – including residents, food retailers, and food suppliers and distributors – to increase access to healthy food.
 Shop Healthy NYC’s main focus is on neighbourhoods with high rates of obesity and limited access to nutritious food.
 In the initiative, Department of Health staff work with shop owners to sell more low-fat milk, low-salt and no-sugar-added canned goods, and to improve the quantity, quality and display of fresh food.
 The initiative targets both supply and demand by helping retailers to stock and promote healthy food, and by collaborating with distributors and suppliers to facilitate wholesale purchases.
 It also engages communities by encouraging New Yorkers to adopt a shop in their neighbourhood.
 The Department of Health issued a guideline, How to Adopt a Shop, in 2013 as a guide to communities working with local retailers.

 Bassett MT (2014) Shop Healthy NYC: Year 1 Evaluation Report – West Farms and Fordham, Bronx.
 New York City Department of Health and Mental Hygiene